gabriwl165/python-web-framework/README.md

                     return
 ```

-So, one the way to deal with this problem, since we have the `request: Request` it's:
+So, one way to deal with this problem, since we have the `request: Request`, is:
 ```python
     handler = [
         (handler, re.match(path, request.url))